benlec/cloudhealth-agent-deployment-using-aws-systemsmanager/README.md

-# This article explain how you can easily deploy your CloudHealth agent using System Manager and ensure compliance of your installation using AWS State Manager.

 At the end of the article you will have achieved the following goals:
 * Deploy CloudHealth agent Package on all platforms (Windows, Amazon Linux, Ubuntu)
 * Control and manage the correct state of your instances making sure CloudHealth agent is deployed everywhere on any instances even the new ones